the demon abalam

 Associated FiguresPaimon, Beball (Labal); tied to Lucifer through loyalty chains

-WeaknessesBound by divine commands; requires Paimon’s summon; repelled by holy names and protective circles in rituals
+WeaknessesBound by divine commands, it requires Paimon’s summon; repelled by holy names and protective circles in rituals

-Opposing Angel/SaintArchangel Michael; general heavenly forces that defeated fallen angels like him
+Opposing Angel/SaintArchangel Michael, a general of the heavenly force that defeated fallen angels like him

 PantheonChristian demonology, with possible Hebrew roots